Menstrual cramps

 Friends, family members, colleagues, as well as doctors may not take menstrual cramps seriously.

-Some women also think they need to suffer through the pain because it is just part of menstruation.
-However, significant pain that affects life every month for multiple days and perhaps makes a woman unable to work does not have to be accepted as "natural".
-Downplaying or trivializing symptoms can make it difficult to seek medical advice or a suitable treatment.
+Some women also think that they need to put on a brave face and suffer through the pain because it is just a normal part of menstruation.
+However, significant pain that affects life every month for multiple days and perhaps makes women unable to work does not have to be accepted as “natural”.
+Opening up to their inner circle about their pain, seeking medical advice, and finding an appropriate treatment can all be important steps towards managing symptoms more effectively.

-Many women find a way to make accommodations for the days on which they experience pain, including taking it easy on those days.
+Many women also need to take things a little easier than normal during their monthly period.
 Demanding activities may be able to be postponed.
 Relaxation techniques, breathing exercises, yoga, and tai chi are often found to be helpful for finding peace and reducing stress.
-Some women find it helpful to be active.
-In addition, warm baths and sauna sessions are deemed beneficial.
+Some women find walking or light physical exercise effective.
+Hot baths, hot water bottles and sauna sessions are also deemed beneficial.

 Women who often have to miss work due to severe pain and cramps can have problems at their job and suffer from feelings of guilt and self-reproach.
 Understanding and support from partners, family, and friends are important and provide a sense of relief for many women.